Skip to main content

 In addition to my own lines of research, students in my lab are examining the role of behavioral decision-making in the initiation and maintenance of other behaviors such as risky sexual behavior, disordered eating, video game and smart phone use, and recovery after chronic illness.

-Our laboratory is the Health Behavior Research Group (HBRG).
-HBRG is a 4-room, state-of-the-art, community-based clinical research laboratory.
-HBRG is uniquely organized to support the full spectrum of clinical research, from human laboratory models to large-scale treatment-outcome studies.
-HBRG faculty, staff, graduate students, and undergraduate research assistants are actively engaged in collaborative research projects with local schools, health agencies, and medical specialists.
+Our laboratory is the Innovative Strategies in Cognitive And Regulatory Processes to Enhance Digital and Behavioral Health (iCARE) Collaboratory.
+The iCARE Collaboratory is a state-of-the-art, community-based clinical research collaboratory that encompasses expertise in social and clinical psychology, decision-making and behavioral health.
+The iCARE Collaboratory is uniquely positioned to support the full spectrum of clinical research, from human laboratory models to large-scale treatment-outcome studies. iCARE faculty, staff, graduate students, and undergraduate research assistants are actively engaged in collaborative research projects with local secondary schools and universities, health agencies, engineering, computer science, and medical specialists.

 Recent Publications